shymaagamal/Jenkins-Terraform-Ansible-CI-CD-Pipeline/README.md

 ```

 ## Jenkins Master and Slave SSH Key Setup
-To enable secure and seamless communication between your Jenkins master and slave nodes, you need to generate an SSH key pair on the Jenkins master container and copy the public key to the Jenkins slave container.
+I generated an SSH key pair inside the Jenkins master container and copied the public key to the Jenkins slave container to enable secure, passwordless SSH communication between them.

 ### Important Notes:
-* You should have two private EC2 instances: one running the Jenkins master container, and the other running the Jenkins slave container.
+* The infrastructure includes two private EC2 instances: one hosting the Jenkins master container and the other hosting the Jenkins slave container.

-* This setup allows the master to securely connect to the slave for executing jobs without needing to manually enter passwords.
+* his setup enables the Jenkins master to securely SSH into the slave container to execute jobs seamlessly, eliminating the need for manual password entry.

-### Steps:
+### 📌 Steps:
 * Generate SSH Key on the Jenkins Master Container
   First, access your Jenkins master container:
 ```bash